Garnet at a Glance

 Formation Process

-Garnet forms primarily in metamorphic rocks, especially schist and gneiss, under conditions of high temperature and pressure.
-It crystallizes when aluminum-rich minerals react with silica under regional metamorphism.
-Garnet also occurs in some igneous rocks and alluvial deposits where weathering has released crystals from their host rock.
-The dodecahedral (twelve-faced) and trapezohedral crystal habits are distinctive, forming natural geometric shapes that resemble pomegranate seeds.
+Garnet forms mostly in metamorphic rocks — schist and gneiss — under high temperature and pressure.
+It crystallizes when aluminum-rich minerals react with silica during regional metamorphism.
+Garnet also shows up in some igneous rocks and in alluvial deposits where weathering has freed crystals from their host rock.
+The dodecahedral (twelve-faced) and trapezohedral crystal habits are distinctive and look remarkably like pomegranate seeds.
 Almandine Garnet, the most common gem variety, typically forms at depths of 15-40 kilometers in the Earth's crust.

 Varieties